Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 Can I retract a motorized awning manually if the motor breaks?

 Most motorized awnings include a manual override – usually a removable crank handle that fits into a socket on the mechanism.
 However, relying on this isn’t ideal.
-Regular motor maintenance ($50-$200 annually) prevents most failures.
-If your motor dies, replacement typically runs $400-$800 installed.
+Regular motor maintenance prevents most failures, and a dead motor means another repair bill – one more moving part a solid patio cover simply doesn’t have.

 Will a patio cover shade my patio the same as an awning?